New – VPC Endpoint for Amazon S3

 Now choose the VPC subnets that will be allowed to access the endpoint:

 As indicated in the note on the screen above, open connections using an instance’s public IP address in the affected subnets will be dropped when you create the VPC Endpoint.

 Once you create the VPC Endpoint, the S3 public endpoints and DNS names will continue to work as expected.
 The Endpoint simply changes the way in which the requests are routed from EC2 to S3.

-Amazon VPC Endpoints for Amazon S3 are available now in the US East (Northern Virginia) (for access to the US Standard region), US West (Oregon), US West (Northern California), EU (Ireland), EU (Frankfurt), Asia Pacific (Tokyo), Asia Pacific (Singapore), and Asia Pacific (Sydney) regions.
+Amazon VPC Endpoints for Amazon S3 are available now in the US East (N. Virginia) (for access to the US Standard region), US West (Oregon), US West (N. California), Europe (Ireland), Europe (Frankfurt), Asia Pacific (Tokyo), Asia Pacific (Singapore), and Asia Pacific (Sydney) regions.
 You can start using them today.
 Read the documentation to learn more.